mmolari/phage_pangraph/notes/note1.typ

 This resulted in 451 sequences.
 I then excluded the ones without host identification, and selected one random sample per unique host/pango-lineage pairing.
 This resulted in 56 different sequences.

+I also manually curated annotations, removing slighlty ambiguous `ON966106` (_Canis lupus_), `MT628700` (_Feliformia_), `OL913104` (_Rodentia_).
+I simplified `Panthera leo persica` into `Pandthera leo`.
+I removed `MT365033` (_Panthera tigris jacksoni_, already present as _Panthera tigris_).
+This leaves us with 52 isolates.

 #figure( image("assets/n1/dset_stats.png", width: 100%))

+= Pangraph Generation and Core Genome Tree

 I generate a pangraph with minimap kernel and options `-a 20 -b 5`.
 The graph is almost completely alignable, except for some short overhangs missing in one strain (`MW064259`) around the edges.

 #figure( image("assets/n1/pangraph_export.png", width: 30%))

+Using the aligned core genome, which corresponds to almost the full genome, I build a core-genome tree, displayed in @fig_coretree.
+Very similar isolates can infect different hosts.

+#figure( image("assets/n1/scov_coretree.png", width: 80%),
+    caption: [
+        Core-genome tree of 52 SARS-Cov-2 isolates from different-non human host.
+For each isolate we report the host and the corresponding pango lineage.
+    ]
+) <fig_coretree>

+The mash distance for all of the isolates remains below 0.5%.

+#figure( image("assets/n1/mash_dist.png", width: 80%))